Zugdidi

-The city serves as a residence of Metropolitan of Zugdidi and Tsaishi Eparchy of the Georgian Apostolic Autocephalous Orthodox Church.
+The city serves as a residence of the Metropolitan of Zugdidi and Tsaishi Eparchy of the Georgian Apostolic Autocephalous Orthodox Church.

 Etymology

-The name "Zugdidi" (ზუგდიდი) first appears in the 17th century.
+The name "Zugdidi" (ზუგდიდი) first appeared in the 17th century.
 Literally it means "big hill" in the Mingrelian language (from ზუგუ zugu, 'hill'; დიდი didi 'big').
-An alternative version of the name recorded in old sources is "Zubdidi" (ზუბდიდი) with same meaning from Megrelian.
+An alternative version of the name recorded in old sources is "Zubdidi" (ზუბდიდი) with the same meaning as Megrelian.
 Local Georgian (Megrelian) residents of the historical provinces of Megrelia and Abkhazia also use "Zugidi" (ზუგიდი), which is a shortened form.
 The name was given to the town because of a hill situated in the eastern part of the city, where some small remains of an ancient fortress are still visible.

 History

-Historically Zugdidi was a capital of the Principality of Mingrelia (Odishi) until 1867, when the principality was abolished by the Russian Empire.
-After then Zugdidi was an administrative center of Zugdidi Uyezd as a part of the Kutais Governorate until 1918, when it became a part of the Democratic Republic of Georgia.
-From 1930 the center of the Zugdidi Raion of the Georgian Soviet Socialist Republic and then Independent Georgia (from 1991).
+Historically Zugdidi was the capital of the Principality of Mingrelia (Odishi) until 1867 when the principality was abolished by the Russian Empire.
+After that Zugdidi was an administrative centre of Zugdidi Uyezd as a part of the Kutais Governorate until 1918, when it became a part of the Democratic Republic of Georgia.
+From 1930 onwards, it served as the centre of the Zugdidi Raion of the Georgian Soviet Socialist Republic and then Independent Georgia (from 1991).

-Between 17–19th centuries, Zugdidi was one of the important political and cultural center of Mingrelia and whole Georgia.
-A famous Georgian medieval epic poem The Knight in the Panther's Skin has been rewritten by Mamuka Tavakalashvili here at the court of Prince Levan II Dadiani in 1646.
+Between the 17th and 19th centuries, Zugdidi was one of the important political and cultural centres of Mingrelia, as well as of Georgia as a whole.
+A famous Georgian medieval epic poem, The Knight in the Panther's Skin, was rewritten there by Mamuka Tavakalashvili at the court of Prince Levan II Dadiani, in 1646.

-During the Crimean War (1853–1856) Ottoman forces with Omar Pasha seized Zugdidi in 1855.
-At the end of the 1855 and beginning of 1856 city was liberated by Mingrelian Militia commanded by Major General Prince Grigol Dadiani.
-By the order of Iskender Pasha Ottomans plundered, burnt and destroyed the whole city, especially palaces and botanical garden.
+During the Crimean War (1853–1856) Ottoman forces under the command of Omar Pasha seized Zugdidi in 1855.
+At the end of the 1855 and beginning of 1856, the city was liberated by the Mingrelian Militia commanded by Major General Prince Grigol Dadiani.
+By the order of Iskender Pasha, Ottomans plundered, burnt and destroyed the whole city, especially palaces and botanical garden.
 During the Russian Empire, the city was the administrative center of the Zugdidi Uyezd of the Kutaisi Governorate.
-Many buildings were heavily damaged during the Georgian Civil War 1992–1993 as well.
+Many buildings were heavily damaged during the Georgian Civil War (1992–1993).

-In 1993, there were located administration of the first President of Georgia Zviad Gamsakhurdia and the Supreme Council of the Republic of Georgia as well.
+In 1993, the local administration joined the first president of Georgia Zviad Gamsakhurdia, and the Supreme Council of the Republic of Georgia, in their fight against various separatist movements.